enkidevs/curriculum/mongodb/intro/query-operators/query-collection.md

   ),
   "name": "Snorlax",
   "type": "Grass"
-  "secondaryType": "Normal"
+  "secondType": "Normal"
 }
 // ...
 ```

-The above search displays only the documents that have a type `Grass` and secondaryType `Normal`.
+The above search returns only the documents that have `type` equal to `"Grass"` and `secondType` equal to `"Normal"`.

-Let's say we want to get all documents with their type equal to either `Grass` **or** `Electric`.
+Let's say we want to get all documents with their type equal to either `"Grass"` **or** `"Electric"`.
 We can do so by using the `$or` logical operator, or the `$in` comparison operator.

 - `$or` is a logical operator used to match one or more values from at least two expressions.
 - `$in` is a comparison operator used to match any values specified inside the given array like `$in: []`.

-In our case, since we are looking at different types, the `$in` operator is more suited.
+In our case, since we’re looking at different values for the same field (the `type` field), the `$in` operator is better suited since it is less verbose..
 Nevertheless, here are both examples:

 Using the `$or` operator: